Code-Institute-Submissions/MS1_EliteBJJ/README.md

 -	The header and footer will be the same colour.
 -	The colour scheme will use 3 colours, black, white and red.
--	Red has been used following research, where I found red invokes feelings of excitement, and wanting to take action, which is suited to a martial arts gym (source: https://www.crazyegg.com/blog/website-color-palettes/).
+-	Red has been used following research, where I found red invokes feelings of excitement, and wanting to take action, which is suited to a martial arts gym [Source: Crazyegg](https://www.crazyegg.com/blog/website-color-palettes/)
 -	The red is used for items where we want to draw the users attention, for example the main CTA button.
-- The fonts used will be Oswald and Lato from Google Fonts, this is following research I did where I found these were in the top 5 used fonts for gym websites (source: https://www.ilovewp.com/resources/wordpress-for-gyms/most-used-google-fonts-on-gym-websites/).
+- The fonts used will be Oswald and Lato from Google Fonts, this is following research I did where I found these were in the top 5 used fonts for gym websites [Source: I Love WP] (https://www.ilovewp.com/resources/wordpress-for-gyms/most-used-google-fonts-on-gym-websites/).
 In addition, having seen how effective this font combination looked on the Code Institute 'Love Running' website, and given the similarites in the type of websites, I decided it would be ideal for use here.
 -	For smaller displays, the menu will change to a burger bar, for ease of use, and some sections will scroll from top-to-bottom instrad of left-to-right (i.e. the the ‘Why Join?’ bulletpoints and the instructors/class timetable on the about page).
 -	Similarly, the columns of images displayed on the gallery page will reduce for ease-of-use and cleaner presentation.